This featherlight easily punches above its weight with supercharged sweat-wicking properties and a stylish cut

 The North Face Flight Series Weightless Tank Top: in the field

 The women’s version of this tank top comes in the brightest shade of pink I’ve seen since about 1988 and given my preference for earth tones, I must confess I was a little resistant to wearing it at first.
 But once I got it on, I had to confess that it looks great – super bold with a great-looking cut.
+It does provide good visibility for road running too, though that's not typically my jam.
 Anyway, enough about aesthetics.

 Once I got it out on the trail, performance easily won out over fashion anyway.
 At roughly two ounces, this thing really is virtually weightless and their FlashDry fabric isn’t a gimmick.
 I might not be the heaviest sweater on the trail, but I’ve had this out on some pretty warm days this summer and I don’t know how they’ve done it, but the tank never seems to get wet.
 As soon as it draws the sweat away from my skin, it just evaporates into thin air, and this is done in part with lots of tiny perforations that make it super airy when I’m slogging uphill.